-► Petrol prices are at their highest ever
+► Petrol and diesel prices are at their highest ever

-The price of petrol is higher than ever, and it comes after a steady rise beginning originally in January 2021.
-The findings come from RAC’s Fuel Watch, a study which collects data from across the UK, including retail, wholesale and supermarket pumps.
+The May 2022 peak comes after years of sustained increases, charted by the RAC’s Fuel Watch, a study which collects data from across the UK (below), including retail, wholesale and supermarket pumps.

 What can you do right now?